 You discover that advertising wasn’t the magic answer you had been hoping for.
 At least you learned it’s something else.
 Is it your Product?
 The photo?
 Description?
 Maybe the idea just isn’t marketable.

-If you change your photo, description etc. by running a new ad, you could invest a little money to get valuable data: You can find out whether or not the changes you made improve your closing rate (sales divided by clicks).
+If you change your photo, description etc. by running a new ad, you could invest a little money to get valuable data: You can find out whether the changes you made improved your closing rate (sales divided by clicks).

 Although you should terminate an ad that’s losing money, you did get your cover and name out there, and you did get visitors to your product page.
 This is branding.
 You at least have hope for a few future sales.
 And if your ad drew in short-term sales, maybe a few of those customers will buy more of your products in the future or even recommend your product to others.
 You gained some hope if nothing else.

-Advertising with AMS is relatively low risk, especially if you bid low and keep a close eye on your reports, prepared to exit early if need be.
+Advertising with AMS is a relatively low risk, especially if you bid low and keep a close eye on your reports, prepared to exit early if need be.
 If you are starting out, it is important that you test out the keyword research tool with SellerApp to understand the high search volume and low competition keywords.
-Try SellerApp for free today to increase your sales and reduce your PPC cost!
+Try SellerApp for free today to increase your sales and reduce your PPC cost with pro optimization!